spotfirefield/sample-agents4energy-agent-template-alpha/README.md

 ## Workshop Labs

-### Lab 2: Building Your First LangGraph Agent
+### Lab 1: Interact with the Agent in the Browser
-- Introduction to LangGraph concepts
-- Creating a basic conversational agent
-- Implementing agent state management
+- Try modifying one of the example prompts to fit a problem in your business
-- Testing the agent locally
+- Become conformtable with how the agent can create plots and reports

-### Lab 2: Creating Custom Tools for Your Agent
+### Lab 2: Creating Custom Tools for the Agent
 - Understanding the LangGraph tool architecture
-- Building REST API tools with AWS Lambda
-- Implementing file handling tools
-- Creating database interaction tools
+- Add custom buisness logic to a agentic tool call

 ### Lab 3: Rendering Custom UI Elements
 - Creating React components for agent interaction